TLDR

 - ⚠ Per-child pricing model means costs scale up with enrollment, with no published cap

 Lillio does not publish pricing for the US market.
-Visit their website, and you’ll find a “Contact Sales” button where a pricing page would normally be.
-Their Canadian pricing is visible — per-child per-month tiers — but US centers go through a negotiated sales process.
+Visit their website and you’ll find a “Contact Sales” button where a pricing page would normally be.
+Their Canadian pricing is visible with per-child per-month tiers, but US centers go through a negotiated sales process.

-That opacity matters beyond the inconvenience of a sales call.
-It means you can’t compare Lillio’s cost to alternatives without committing time to their funnel.
-It means pricing can vary based on your negotiating position and center size.
-And it means there’s no published number to hold them accountable to at renewal.
+That opacity has real costs beyond the inconvenience of a sales call.
+You can’t compare Lillio’s cost to alternatives without committing time to their funnel.
+Pricing varies based on your negotiating position and center size.
+There’s no published number to hold them accountable to at renewal.

-Lillio offers multiple tiers that scale from basic parent communication to more complete center management.
-Based on their Canadian market pricing and product documentation, the structure follows a pattern common to parent-engagement platforms:
+Lillio offers multiple tiers, from basic parent communication to fuller center management.
+Based on Canadian market pricing and product documentation, the structure follows a pattern common to parent-engagement platforms.

-What’s consistent across tiers: the product is built around parent communication.
-The daily report, the photo feed, the parent app — these are the core features that Lillio (then HiMama) was founded to deliver.
+The product is built around parent communication.
+The daily report, the photo feed, the parent app: these are the core features that Lillio (then HiMama) was founded to deliver.

 Lillio started in Canada in 2012.
 The Canadian childcare licensing environment differs from US state-by-state regulations, and the platform’s reporting layer reflects its origins.
 Reports are formatted for parents, not for licensing officers.